How to make best Organic Compost

-First we need to understand what is compost and why to use it.
+First we need to understand what is organic compost and why to use it.
 Compost is made by decomposing organic matter into black crumbly material.

 Shop bough compost might not be the real thing and often shouldn't be even called that way.
 For example peat based or current alternatives as coir based composts are not going through composting process, are nutrient poor and sterile, therefore chemical slow release fertilizers are added.
 As such they should be call growing medium not compost.

-Homemade compost is the "black gold" for gardeners as it feeds not just the soil with nutrients but more importantly its high in organic matter, bacteria, fungi, worms and many organisms.
+Homemade organic compost is the "black gold" for gardeners as it feeds not just the soil with nutrients but more importantly its high in organic matter, bacteria, fungi, worms and many organisms.
 It is main ingredient for organic gardening and basic building block for all terrestrial life on earth.

 is decomposition that occurs using microorganisms that do not require oxygen to survive.
 In an anaerobic system the majority of the chemical energy contained within the starting material is released as methane.

 Pros: easy set up, no need to turn the heap just keep piling organic waste

 Cons: takes12-18 months, its harder to control, can dry out in summer or get soggy in winter, produce methane that is 83x more potent greenhouse gas than CO2

 is decomposition of organic matter using microorganisms that require oxygen.
 The microbes responsible for composting are naturally occurring and live in the moisture surrounding organic matter.
 As aerobic digestion takes place the by-products are heat, water and carbon dioxide (CO2)

 Pros: fast composting in 4-6 months, easy to control variables such as heat and moisture, more eco-friendly due to less greenhouse gasses